-105. See Atmadip Ray, Too many rating agencies destructive for industry, ECON.
-TIMES, June 13, 2011, http://articles.economictimes.indiatimes.com/2011-06-13/news/29653175\1\rating-agencies-rating-shopping-rating-shopping (quoting a rating agency executive stating that the number of rating agencies in Indian markets is excessive and results in "ratings shopping" by certified firms).
+&lt;sup>109 See Atmadip Ray, Too many rating agencies destructive for industry, THE ECONOMIC TIMES, June 13, 2011, available at http://articles.economictimes.indiatimes.com/2011-06-13/news/29653175\1\rating-agencies-rating-shopping-rating-shopping (quoting rating agency executive that number of rating agencies in Indian market is excessive and results in "ratings shopping" by certified firms).

-106. See Victor Manuel Bennett et al., Driven to Cheat: Competition and the Unethical Firm (Apr.
-2011) (unpublished manuscript), available at http://papers.ssrn.com/sol3/papers.cfm?abstract\id=1833517 (using sample consisting of 4,560,300 emissions tests from 3257 firms and measuring competitiveness by the number of firms located within a certain degree of geographical proximity).
+&lt;sup>110 See Victor Manuel Bennett, Lamar Pierce & Jason Snyder, Driven to Cheat: Competition and the Unethical Firm (Working Paper 2011) (using sample consisting of 4,560,300 emissions tests from 3,257 firms and measuring competitiveness by number of firms located within a certain degree of geographical proximity).
 The authors attribute this result to the absence of any vigilant counterparty in the emissions market to discipline certifier opportunism (state auditing of emissions testers is light).
-Id.